 ];

-A more structured approach involves the creation of a dedicated Rule object.
-You can generate this file with the `php artisan make:rule ValidPhone` command.
-This encapsulates the validation logic into a reusable class.
+A more robust approach is to create a dedicated rule object.
+You can generate a new rule class with the artisan command “php artisan make:rule ValidPhone”.
+This class encapsulates the validation logic for a phone number.

 class ValidPhone implements Rule